Hiking the Sunset Rock Trail in Sequoia National Park

 Parking for the Sunset Rock Trailhead is located at the Giant Forest Museum, also known as the Beetle Rock parking area.

-That being said, know that the Giant Forest Museum is one of the most popular trailheads in Sequoia National Park, meaning that it may be easiest to find parking elsewhere and ride the free Sequoia shuttle to the museum to begin the hike to Sunset Rock.
+That said, know that the Giant Forest Museum is one of the most popular trailheads in Sequoia National Park, meaning that it may be easiest to find parking elsewhere and ride the free Sequoia shuttle to the museum to begin the hike to Sunset Rock.

 Google Maps Directions: Sunset Rock Trailhead (Giant Forest Museum)